Chapter 17

 Dear Heavenly Father,

 I come before You in the Name of Your only begotten Son, Jesus Christ.
 Holy Father I ask You to please take away my doubts and fears.
 Cause me, oh Lord, to trust in You and in Your Word.
-Help me Lord to better understand, believe and hold on to the precious promises that You have made to me.
+Help me Lord to better understand, believe and hold on to the precious promises that You have given to me.

 Amen